INTERVIEW BY MARKO SYRJALA

 Metal-Rules.com: Right.
 I remember Andy blaming you about the split in the press, and then he was saying like, “Yeah, we had to get rid of Anita because she was drinking too much” I think he is not the best person to say things like that.
 “Laughs”

 Anita Chellamah: Well, we’ve spoken since.
-And the thing is we both… We are not brother and sister, we’ve got good feelings, and I think we were crazy and out of control as we were young.
+And the thing is we both… We are not a brother and a sister, we’ve got good feelings, and I think we were crazy and out of control as we were young.
 And there is no coincidence with the band called the Cherry Bombz.
 It was explosive.
-And it was explosive, it was great.
+And it was explosive.
+It was great.
 But we thought great stuff comes to the other stuff as well.
 So, whatever I said was in the past.
 And we both wish each other well.